 Hi everyone.
 I wanted to write to you all about a project a very good friend of mine, Dean Verhoeven, has been working on for the last 10 years that I thought folks would like.
 Over that time, he has been perfecting the design and setting up production of a stainless steel mug, Temperfect, that holds a person’s coffee or tea at just the right temperature for hours – without any external input.

 Given that Dean and I have been good friends since elementary school, I have an insiders take on the man who invented the Temperfect mug by Joeveo.
-Now approaching 60 years old, that’s roughly 50 years of shared friendship.
+That’s decades of shared and treasured friendship.
 I still remember as pre-teens sitting behind him on his old Yamaha motorcycle and hanging on for dear life as we raced down an old deserted road.
 Racing along and watching as the speedometer would slowly creep higher in our attempt to break our latest speed record was excruciatingly fun at that young age.

 Part of the thrill involved mustering up enough courage to keep the gas wide open even in the face of the rapidly approaching steel guardrail at the end of the road.
 Just a few more seconds, and then just a few more on top of that, as our eyes were glued to the speedo waiting for the needle to reach a new high before the wall of steel drew too close.
 At the last moment, whoever was driving would mash down hard on the brakes to avoid a collision.
 Based upon how close we’d come to hitting the guardrail informed the next go-around.
 Yeah, I never told my Mom what we were up to.